codess-aus/DP-200/README.md

 Configuring **Always Encrypted with a deterministic type will encrypt the column and allow it to be used in join queries**.
 Deterministic encryption generates the same value for a given input value, allowing grouping and indexing involving this column.

 You could use **Dynamic Data Masking** (DDM) to limit data exposure to users by masking the field value, but it *does not actually encrypt the column*.

+A partition key allows you to create logical partitions for data.
+Values that have the same partition key share the same logical partition.
+Partition keys improve performance by allowing data to be scaled out horizontally.

+You should specify the category as a partition key.
+All receipts that have the same category share the same logical partition.
+When you query receipts by category, you can be sure that they all are retrieved from the same partition, which improves query performance.
+Because 50 percent of receipts are for the 10 most popular categories, this improves performance because most queries will be performed against those receipts.

+You should specify the unique number as the row key.
+A row key uniquely identifies an entity.